The overview, originally published in June 2017, is continuously updated.

 Following American security concerns in the wake of 9/11, as well as criticism in relation to the program’s management, Belize suspends the BECIP in March 2002.

-US officials, citing (legitimate) concerns that a number of terrorists had obtained Nauruan passports, pressure Nauru's president to end the sale of citizenships.
-The president signs an executive order to that effect, while on his deathbed in a New York hospital.
+US officials, citing (legitimate) concerns that a number of terrorists had obtained Nauruan passports, pressure Nauru’s president to end the sale of citizenships.
+The president signs an executive order to that effect while on his deathbed in a New York hospital.

-A critical milestone for the industry is reached as the first EU member state introduces a CIP.
 Granting far more extensive settlement and travel privileges, Cyprus enters the market at a price point an order of magnitude above its Caribbean cousins.

-Rebranded as the Individual Investor Program, the Grenadian CIP is revived.
-The program's second iteration has due diligence practices and prices more in line with its Caribbean neighbors.
+Leaving behind its former “economic citizenship” moniker, Grenada opens a new “Citizenship by Investment Program”.
+The program’s second iteration has due diligence practices and prices more in line with its Caribbean neighbors.

 Adopting the model pioneered by Saint Kitts & Nevis seven years earlier, the Antiguan programme quickly takes a big share of the Caribbean market and becomes the only CIP with visa-free travel to Canada, a privilege it later loses.

 With official endorsement from the European Commission, four-tiered due diligence, and more visa-free access than any other programme, the Malta IIP quickly becomes the gold standard for CIPs.
+Henley & Partners narrowly secures an exclusive agreement with the government to design and implement the program, a deal that will go on to make the firm more than EUR 50 million.

 While informal CIPs of a questionable legal basis have existed in various guises in Vanuatu since 1990s, the first formal such program to open in Vanuatu is the Capital Investment Immigration Plan (CIIP), in 2014.